andyzhangx/demo/llm/kaito-llm-d/multi-role-inference-pd-disaggregation.md

 In the llm-d P/D architecture ([disaggregation docs](https://github.com/llm-d/llm-d-inference-scheduler/blob/main/docs/disaggregation.md)), all requests are routed to the **decode worker first**.
 The decode worker's sidecar is responsible for:

-1. Receiving EPP metadata (selected decode pod + optional prefill pod via `x-prefiller-host-port` header)
+1. Receiving EPP metadata (selected decode workspace + optional prefill workspace via `x-prefiller-host-port` header)
 2. If prefill is disaggregated → forwarding the prefill request to the selected prefill worker and waiting for KV cache parameters
 3. Sending the decode request to the local vLLM engine with `remote_prefill=true` and the KV cache block IDs
 4. Returning the final response through the inference gateway

-> **Note**: No sidecar or coordination logic is needed on prefill pods.
-Prefill pods are stateless workers that process prompts and produce KV cache.
+> **Note**: No sidecar or coordination logic is needed on prefill workspaces.
+Prefill workspaces are stateless workers that process prompts and produce KV cache.

 #### P/D Request Sequence